techidaily/site-windows11/source/_posts/unlocking-your-console-dreams-choose-windows-for-games.md

 ![Steam Deck Site](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/steam-deck-site.jpg)

  Steam Deck's haptic touchpads carry DNA from Valve's Steam Controller.
 Its OS is a newer version of SteamOS.
-Check out our article on[everything you need to know about Valve's Steam Deck](https://www.makeuseof.com/what-is-steam-deck/) to learn more about it.
+Check out our article on [everything you need to know about Valve's Steam Deck](https://www.makeuseof.com/what-is-steam-deck/) to learn more about it.

 ## How Valve Brought Games to Linux